-Design Construction drawings have been developed for the reservoir decommissioning.
-Design work has been substantially completed for the irrigation system conversion.
+Design Design work has been substantially completed for the irrigation system conversion.

 Construction Impacts No impacts are anticipated.

 Cost/Budget A cost estimate for the proposed irrigation change from potable to non-potable water will be developed in the near future.
 A breakdown of costs is included in Table 5.